-- The contact details on the application form are those of the SDP contact person and not the consultant. - Any information provided relates to the SDP and not the consultant (e.g. QMS). - They declare their role during the site visit. - You as the SDP are responsible for the site visit and your employees must host the site visit. - At the end of the process the SDP understands the requirements of, and is capable of implementing, the programme.
+- The contact details on the application form are those of the SDP contact person and not the consultant. - Any information provided relates to the SDP and not the consultant (e.g. QMS). - They declare their role during the site visit. - You as the SDP are responsible for the site visit. - At the end of the process, the SDP understands the requirements of, and is capable of implementing, the programme.